Antiferromagnetic Hysteresis above the Spin Flop Field

-In this letter, we present an experimental study of spin reorientation induced by the strong magnetic fields in CoO with an adjacent Pt layer.
-When the magnetic field $\mathbf{B}$ is applied to an AF along an easy axis, the N\'eel vector $\mathbf{n}$, which is the difference of the two spin sublattice magnetizations, may reorient perpendicularly to the field.
+We start with an experimental study of spin reorientation induced by the strong magnetic fields in CoO with an adjacent Pt layer.
+When the magnetic field $\mathbf{B}$ is applied to an AF along an easy axis, the N\'eel vector $\mathbf{n}$, which is the difference of the two sublattice magnetizations, may reorient perpendicularly to the field.
 It is a well-known spin-flop transition and occurs at the spin-flop field $B_\text{sf}$, which depends on the magnetic anisotropy.
 This reorientation of $\mathbf{n}$ can be detected by the spin Hall magnetoresistance (SMR) \cite{Fischer2018PRB, Geprags2020JAP, Baldrati2018PRB, Hoogeboom2017APL, Baldrati2020PRL}.
 The angular dependence of the SMR allows extracting the spin-flop field values for different geometrical configurations of the magnetic field and thus, the intriguing behavior of the anisotropy in CoO can be observed.
-The spin-flop transition is clearly detected together with a remarkable presence of the hysteretic behavior of the AF that cannot be explained by a constant anisotropy field commonly applied for antiferromagnets.
-Unexpectedly, hysteresis loops in the angular dependence of magnetoresistance persist up to the highest tested magnetic field equaling $30\,\text{T}$.
+Here, we show that the spin-flop transition is clearly detected together with a remarkable presence of the hysteretic behavior of the AF that cannot be explained by a constant anisotropy field commonly applied for antiferromagnets.
 This can be understood as a magnetic anisotropy that should necessarily depend on the external magnetic field magnitude and orientation.

+The electrical measurements were performed on a Hall bar devices made of a CoO thin film grown on MgO (001) single crystals and capped with~5 nm Pt layer.
+In the main text we present data for the 2~nm CoO prepared by reactive DC magnetron sputtering (Fig.~\ref{fig:hallbar}).
+For validation purposes, other MBE grown CoO layers, which yielded quantitatively similar results \cite{supplement}, were investigated.
+Similarly, a reference poly-crystalline 5 nm Pt layer was sputtered directly on MgO and examined which is presented in the supplementary part \cite{supplement}.